Looking to Transform your Workspace?

 • Encourage Open-Air Team Meetings: provisioning outdoor spaces not just for lunch breaks but also for work activities is another way to encourage more engagement and productivity while keeping employees happy and healthy.

-We anticipate that in line with health guidance, 2023 will involve a lot more use of open-air furniture and offices being designed to make more use of their outdoor areas.
+We anticipate that hybrid working, in line with health guidance and warmer weather, will continue to involve a lot more use of open-air furniture and offices being designed to make more use of their outdoor areas.

 Idea #5 – Optimise Office Space